-The Internal Audit Policy has been approved by the Board of Directors.
+The Internal Audit Policy is established for the Sampo Group companies.
 It describes the principles and responsibilities of the Internal Audit function.
-According to the policy, the Internal Audit function is obliged to comply with the International Professional Practices Framework set by the Institute of Internal Auditors.
+According to the policy, the function is obliged to apply as applicable the International Professional Practices Framework set by the Institute of Internal Auditors.

-The policy is reviewed annually.
+The policy is reviewed annually and approved by the Board of Directors.
 During the reporting period, there has been no significant changes to the policy.